 Data from a number of developing and industrialised countries are cited as demonstrating the links between educational levels on the one hand and morbidity, mortality and risk behaviour.
-However, it is unfortunate that the well known 'knowledge action gap' is not discussed in this context.
-Health differentials between people with different educational levels may be attributed to lack of knowledge
+However, it is unfortunate that the well known "knowledge action gap" is not discussed in this context.
+Health differentials between people with different educational levels may be attributed to lack of knowledge in some degree.
+Educational standards can also be a surrogate for income and wealth and this also helps to explain differing health chances.
+However, in many cases, the poorer health chances of less educated people are not explained by either knowledge or income.

-In the industrialised countries 'life-style' diseases, such as those linked to obesity, smoking, alcohol and drug use and lack of exercise, are not entirely attributable to poverty nor to lack of knowledge.
-The possibility exists that the social relations of oppression and marginalisation (eg in the US ghettos) are more fundamental contributors to poor health than failure to take up 'good health messages'.
+In the industrialised countries "life-style" diseases, such as those linked to obesity, smoking, alcohol and drug use and lack of exercise, are not entirely attributable to poverty nor to lack of knowledge.
+The possibility exists that the social relations of oppression and marginalisation (e g in the US ghettos) is a more fundamental contributor to poor health than failure to take up "good health messages".
 In this view the experience of oppression, exclusion and marginalisation must be seen as part of the dynamic; poverty and lack of education may be consequences of such marginalisation as well as contributing to reproducing it.